What is a Second Mortgage?

 What You Should Know

-Second Mortgages among Home Equity Loans
+Second Mortgages as Home Equity Loans

 Second Mortgage Compared with HELOC and First Mortgage